0xsyncroot/moonx-farm/README.md

 ## 📄 License

-This project is licensed under the **MoonXFarm DEX License v1.0** - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-### License Overview
-- **Personal/Educational Use**: ✅ Permitted
-- **Research & Development**: ✅ Permitted
-- **Non-commercial DeFi Protocols**: ✅ Permitted
-- **Commercial Use**: ❌ Requires licensing agreement
-- **Direct Competition**: ❌ Not permitted

-### Commercial Licensing
-For commercial use, enterprise deployments, or integration into commercial DeFi protocols, please contact: **licensing@moonxfarm.com**

-### Key Provisions
-- Smart contracts are subject to the same license terms
-- AI components may have additional restrictions
-- Users must comply with applicable laws and regulations
-- Security audits are the responsibility of users

 ## 🆘 Support & Community